Back to blog

 3. Pricing model (0-10 points)

 What to evaluate: Is the per-seat price fair, or are you paying legacy rates?
 Per-seat pricing is standard, but the price points vary wildly.
 Apollo.io costs $49-$119/user/month listed but $150-$400/user/month with overages (Cognism, 2026).
 ZoomInfo starts at $15,000/year (Cognism, 2026).
 LinkedIn Sales Navigator runs $99.99-$169.99/user/month (LinkedIn, 2026).
-Meanwhile, tools like Lode Leads deliver 5 platforms and AI scoring at $15/seat/month.
+Meanwhile, tools like Lode Leads deliver 11-platform search with AI scoring at $15/seat/month.
 67% of CFOs rank software cost management as a top-3 priority (CIO Dive, 2025).

 Legacy tool pricing